kuznetckiy/Geoscan_Lite_eng/reference.rst

 In case of damage to the blades of the screw or keel, you can replace them yourself, using the spare parts and tools from the kit.

-If structural damage to the airframe or systems is detected, contact witch the support.
+If structural damage to the airframe or systems is detected please contact support service.

 After 80 flights it is recommended to send the UAV to the manufacturer for inspection and maintenance.